ElementAstro/atom-docs/src/content/docs/en/function/constructor.md

 ---
-title: Constructor and Function Binding Utilities Documentation
+title: Constructor and Function Binding Utilities
-description: Detailed documentation for the constructor and function binding utilities in the atom::meta namespace, including methods for binding member functions, static functions, member variables, and creating various types of constructors.
+description: Detailed for the constructor and function binding utilities in the atom::meta namespace, including methods for binding member functions, static functions, member variables, and creating various types of constructors.
 ---

-# Constructor and Function Binding Utilities Documentation

 ## Overview